-

 Changing Hearts, Changing Direction

 Repentance is more than something God requires of us.
 It is something He desires from us and something He helps us come to.
 In Leviticus 26:14-16, God begins a passage about the consequences the children of Israel would pass should they not uphold the law He set before them.
-Verse 40, however, changes tone, and Continue reading
+Verse 40, however, changes tone, and God begins speaking of the forgiveness available to those that confess their sins and repent.
+Their humility has the ability to turn God’s judgment from them.
+Repentance in the Old Testament II Samuel 14, Absalom having killed his half-brother for sexually assaulting his sister, we… Continue reading

 -